alphagov/smart-answers/doc/smart-answers-app-development/testing.md

   * This checks that the flow and its component parts are wired up correctly.
   * It doesn't aim for 100% coverage, but just enough to exercise each node at least once.

-### Regression tests

-* None - we felt that the other tests gave sufficient coverage.

-Note: The `part-year-profit-tax-credits` flow was relatively content-light.
-It remains to be seen how we would go about testing a more content-heavy flow e.g. `marriage-abroad`.
-However, I still doubt we'll want any tests as brittle or comprehensive as the current regression tests.

 ## Old style

 We previously had to use nested contexts to write integration tests around Smart Answers.
 This lead to deeply nested, hard to follow tests.
 We've removed the code that required this style and should no longer be writing these deeply nested tests.